Home cured ham: how to brine a ham

 The next step after you brine a ham?
 Smoke the ham.

-We have an electric smoker (only because we don’t yet have a smokehouse) and so when our hams are ready to be smoked we put them in the smoker, turn it on, fill the tray with wood chips, and let ‘er go.
+We have an electric smoker (only because we don’t yet have a smokehouse) and so when our hams are ready to be smoked we put them in the smoker, turn it on, set it 225 degrees, fill the tray with wood chips, and let ‘er go.

 Know this: it sometimes takes a lot longer to smoke your hams because the temperature outside is well below zero and it takes that smoker a little more work to keep up to temp.
-This particular 14 pounds of ham smoked for several hours to reach an internal temperature of 150-160 degrees.
+This particular 14 pounds of ham smoked for several hours at 225 degrees for the hams to reach an internal temperature of 150-160 degrees.

 Even so, it was well worth the wait.

 Can you “smoke” a ham if you don’t have a smoker?